celestiaorg/docs/docs/concepts/learn-modular/basics-of-modular-blockchains.md

 ##### Sovereignty

 New modular blockchains can be sovereign like layer 1s despite the utilization of other layers.
 This allows the blockchain to respond to hacks and push upgrades without permission from any underlying layers.
 This would be possible for blockchains that utilize Celestia as it won’t impose any restrictions on them.
-Essentially, sovereign blockchains retain the ability for <a href="https://celestia.org/glossary/social-consensus" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">social consensus</a> to make critical decisions, which is one of the most important facets of blockchains as social coordination mechanisms.
+Essentially, sovereign blockchains retain the ability for [social consensus](https://celestia.org/glossary/social-consensus) to make critical decisions, which is one of the most important facets of blockchains as social coordination mechanisms.

 ##### Launching new blockchains

 Since modular blockchains don’t need to handle all functions, new blockchains can simply utilize existing modular blockchains for the components they wish to off-load.
 This allows new blockchains to be bootstrapped efficiently, reducing time to deployment and minimizing costs.
-For example, a rollup "SDK" like <a href="https://github.com/celestiaorg/optimint" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">Optimint</a> combined with the Cosmos SDK will help facilitate the creation of new blockchains without needing to bootstrap a secure validator set.
+For example, a rollup "SDK" like [Optimint](https://github.com/celestiaorg/optimint) combined with the Cosmos SDK will help facilitate the creation of new blockchains without needing to bootstrap a secure validator set.

 ##### Scalability